Discover the best Netflix movies based on books, as well as a few shows, to watch while you’re home.

 All The Bright Places by Jennifer Niven

-A NY Times bestseller from 2015, just recently adapted for Netflix!
+A NY Times bestseller from 2015, just recently added to this collection of Netflix movies based on books!
 Theodore is obsessed with death and constantly looks for ways to take his own life, but some little thing always stops him.
 Violet cannot wait for her future, but she’s struggling with a recent devastating loss.
 When they literally meet on a ledge, they start to live for each other instead.

 A Series of Unfortunate Events by Lemony Snicket

 On the younger (middle grade) end of young adult is this series we all probably read as kids.
 The Baudelaire siblings are sweet, smart, charming, and absurdly unlucky.
 I remember laughing and cringing along with them as they encountered one bad thing after another!

 Have you watched any other Netflix movies based on books?